glowinthedark/acw/docs/acw30.md

 possibility of potential By-Passed Charge.

 The client is also a point A too many, in his/her life.
-Knowing this, then the clients flows to their point Bï¿½s could be influencing the indicators, or it might be between me and the client.
+Knowing this, then the clients flows to their point B’s could be influencing the indicators, or it might be between me and the client.

 This brings a further flow line into play: